After you have been admitted to the University of Denver, you will need to take these steps to obtain an F-1 Student Visa (or DS-2019 for a J-1 visa).

 - Undergraduate Students: Confirm your intention to enroll at the University of Denver by submitting the International Student Admission Response Form/Deposit Form and paying your deposit.
 Graduate Students: Please refer to your admission letter for instructions on confirming your enrollment at DU.

-- If you have been admitted with an English condition, reserve your place at the English Language Center with the Statement of Understanding Form, the English Language Center Application Form and the $75 application fee.
+- If you have been admitted with an English condition, reserve your place at the English Language Center with the Statement of Understanding.
+The ELC Application and the $75 application fee can be submitted online through your PioneerWeb account.

 2. Pay the SEVIS fee.